boatmeme/grails-translate/README.md

 Returns the full name of the language corresponding to the language code passed in

-The code is a two-letter ISO Language Code supported by the Google Translation API
+The code is a two-letter ISO Language Code supported by the Microsoft Translator API

 _Parameters_